secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/readme/sarah-daily/index.html.md

 ## My typical week

-* In Marketing Operations, we have `No meeting Mondays`.
-I reserve Monday for deep work related to [current milestone issues](https://gitlab.com/groups/gitlab-com/-/milestones?utf8=%E2%9C%93&search_title=mktg&state=&sort=).
+* In Marketing Operations, we have `Focus Fridays`.
+I reserve Friday for deep work related to [current milestone issues](https://gitlab.com/groups/gitlab-com/-/milestones?utf8=%E2%9C%93&search_title=mktg&state=&sort=).
-* I have most of my meetings Tuesday - Friday.
+* I have most of my meetings Monday - Thursday.
 * I clean up my to-dos and MRs every Friday.
 * I use Clockwise to block focus time for me during the week.
+* Every Friday morning at 7 AM, I block an hour for personal development and coding.
+I'm currently going through the [SFDC Admin Beginner path](https://trailhead.salesforce.com/en/content/learn/trails/force_com_admin_beginner) on Trailhead and using [Codeacademy](https://www.codecademy.com/) to brush up on JavaScript, Ruby on Rails, Git, Command Line, and SQL.
+Please try not to schedule any meetings for me at this time.

 ## My typical day

-* I get up at 6:30 AM on most days (if my dogs don’t wake me up first).
+* I get up at 6:00 AM on most days (if my dogs don’t wake me up first).
 * I start working at 7 AM and take my first break around 11 AM.
 * I typically address emails, to-dos, and Slack DMs first.
 * I prefer to have meetings in the morning but will meet anytime during my normal working hours.